TeskaLabs/asab/docs/getting-started/installation_first_app.md

             app.run()
     ```

-    1. ASAB applications use Python 3.7+.
+    1. All ASAB applications use Python 3.7+.
 This is specified by a hashbang
     line at the very beginning of the file.

     2. ASAB is included from as `asab` module via an import